-Blue Totem Spruce Picea pungens 'Blue Totem'
+Upright Colorado Spruce Picea pungens 'Fastigiata'

-Height: 15 feet Spread: 3 feet
+Height: 40 feet Spread: 15 feet Sunlight: •

-Sunlight: O

 Hardiness Zone: 2b

 Other Names: Blue Colorado Spruce; Colorado Blue Spruce

 Description:

-An unmistakable tree for sure, featuring bright blue-green needles on a narrowly upright and columnar form, branches forking upwards at a sharp angle; best used as an accent, for adding dynamic interest to smaller home landscapes
+An unmistakable tree for sure, featuring bright blue needles on a narrowly upright and columnar form, branches forking upwards at a sharp angle; best used as an accent, for adding dynamic interest to the skyline or for smaller home landscapes

 Ornamental Features

-Blue Totem Spruce is primarily valued in the landscape for its rigidly columnar form.
+Upright Colorado Spruce is primarily valued in the landscape for its rigidly columnar form.
 It has attractive bluish-green evergreen foliage which emerges blue in spring.
 The needles are highly ornamental and remain bluish-green throughout the winter.
 The rough gray bark adds an interesting dimension to the landscape.

 Landscape Attributes

-Blue Totem Spruce is a dense evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
+Upright Colorado Spruce is a dense evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Blue Totem Spruce is recommended for the following landscape applications;
+Upright Colorado Spruce is recommended for the following landscape applications;

 - Accent

 - Vertical Accent

+- Windbreaks and Shelterbelts

-Blue Totem Spruce Photo courtesy of NetPS Plant Finder
+Upright Colorado Spruce Photo courtesy of NetPS Plant Finder